GeorgiSamardzhiev/Demonstration-of-queries-and-reasoning-with-GraphDB-and-SPARQL/README.md

 ## Queries

 There are 16 queries.
-For each query there is a coment showing what is interesting about it.
+For each query there is a comment showing what is interesting about it.